Hollywood Masonic Temple

-Hollywood Masonic Temple, now known as the El Capitan Entertainment Centre and also formerly known as Masonic Convention Hall, is a building on Hollywood Boulevard in the Hollywood neighborhood of Los Angeles, California, U.S., that was listed on the National Register of Historic Places in 1985.
-The building, built in 1921, was designed by architect John C. Austin, also noted as the lead architect of the Griffith Observatory.
-The Masons operated the temple until 1982, when they sold the building after several years of declining membership.
-The 34,000-square-foot building was then converted into a theater and nightclub, and ownership subsequently changed several times, until it was bought by the Walt Disney Company's Buena Vista Pictures Distribution in 1998 for Buena Vista Theatres, Inc.
+Hollywood Masonic Temple, known as the El Capitan Entertainment Centre and previously known as Masonic Convention Hall, is a building on Hollywood Boulevard in the Hollywood neighborhood of Los Angeles, California, U.S., that was listed on the National Register of Historic Places in 1985.

+Built in 1921, the Masons operated the temple until 1982, when they sold the building after several years of declining membership.
+The building was then converted into a theater and nightclub, and ownership subsequently changed several times, until it was bought by the Walt Disney Company's Buena Vista Pictures in 1998.
+Since 2003, the building's theater has been the home to the Disney ABC television program Jimmy Kimmel Live!
-Buena Vista Theatres uses it as a promotion tool by creating themed environments to go along with movie premieres.
-The center is also rented out for industry parties, premieres, record releases and product roll-outs.
-Since 2003, the building's theater has been the home of ABC's late-night talk show Jimmy Kimmel Live!.

-The building is rumored to have had a secret tunnel to Grauman's Chinese Theatre that would allow movie stars to evade mobs at movie premieres.
-If it existed it is possible that the B Line (Red) subway construction destroyed the tunnel.